Azure/bacc/docs/design.md

 The repository contains Bicep code that can be used to deploy resources to Azure.
 The deployment can be customized in two ways:
 First, you can pass parameters to the main deployment script ([infrastructure.bicep]) when triggering the deployment using Azure CLI.
-These parameters are intentionally minimal and provide coarse customization e.g. specifying prefix for all resource groups.
+These parameters are intentionally minimal and provide coarse customization e.g. specifying the resource group name.
 Second, you can edit JSON configuration files under [config/] that let you customize the deployed resources even more e.g. define how many pools to add to the batch account and their types, SKUs, virtual machine images to use etc.